-Avoid pruning or mechanical injury to the bark prior to adult flight, during July or August.
-Trees should be pruned (if wanted) following adult flight, preferabley later than mid-September.
+Pruning or mechanical injury to the bark prior to adult flight during July or August should be avoided.
+Trees should be pruned following adult flight preferabley later than mid-September.
 Individual larvae can be removed from the pitch mass or from under the bark with a knife or similar tool.
-Insecticide treatments are usually not recommended as they have not been shown to work well.
-However, if you decide to try insecticide treatments then they should be applied before larvae bore under the bark.
-Insecticide such as; permethrin, bifenthrin or carbaryl, should be applied before April.
-The insecticide should be a flowable formulation covering all surfaces of the trunk, especially around branch collars, to where the solution is dripping from all treated surfaces.
-This will help to make sure that all bark crevices are thoroughly treated.
+Insecticide treatments should be applied before larvae bore under the bark.
+Insecticides such as; permethrin, bifenthrin or carbaryl, should be applied before April.
+The insecticide should be a flowable formulation covering all surfaces of the trunk, especially around branch collars dripping from all treated surfaces.
+This will ensure that all bark crevices are thoroughly treated.
 Please confirm that the insecticide is registered for use in Utah and always follow recommended label rates for pitch mass borers.